jira-assistant/jira-assistant/docs/installation/install_jira_assistant.md

 ## Verifying

-To verify that Jira Assistant can be used as expected, type `process-excel-file --version` from your shell.
+To verify that Jira Assistant works, enter `process-excel-file --version` in your shell.

 ```shell
 >>> process-excel-file --version